EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 Users can download the paths they like by adding them to their favorites, allowing them to follow the paths even when they are offline.
 The offline access feature is important as travelers might not have access to the internet all the time.
 This feature ensures that users can view the paths they have saved offline and enjoy their trip without worrying about having an internet connection.
+They also have the possibility to edit their profile information.

 ## Success Criteria